I’m mad as hell, and I’m not going to take it anymore.Howard Beale, Network

-The Big Short is director and co-writer Adam McKay’s run at a All the President’s Men or Network, and though it comes up short *cough cough* in both cases, it is a compelling movie about a complicated subject.
-With a 150 minute running time, McKay manages to explore four outlying financial investor groups who managed to predict the housing collapse of 2008, and in one case, by a foresight of two years.
+The Big Short is director and co-writer Adam McKay’s run at an All the President’s Men or Network, and though it comes up short *cough cough* in both cases, it is a compelling movie about a complicated subject.
+With a 150-minute running time, McKay manages to explore four outlying financial investor groups who managed to predict the housing collapse of 2008 and, in one case, by the foresight of two years.

 The direct addresses become tiresome, but when McKay weaves the information into the dialog, the movie gains considerable ground.
 In one scene, two low-level bankers in charge of signing clients to sub-prime loans explain, matter-of-factly, how they push their product.
 As Mark Baum (Steve Carell) and his team of investors listen, they become more and more infuriated at the blatant lack of ethics, even basic human decency.
 “I can’t believe they confessed,” Baum says to his team upon departing the meeting.
 “They weren’t confessing,” one responds.
 “They were bragging.”

 The same could be said of The Big Short, a movie that is furious that this oversight transpired, but not without a healthy amount of awe.
-As Baum and his cohorts; Vennett; California-based genius investor, Dr. Michael Burry (Christian Bale); and a Boulder-based retired investor, Ben Rickert (Brad Pitt) and his two students all discover—the collapse of the housing market goes well deeper than any could have predicted.
+As Baum and his cohorts; Vennett; California-based genius investor, Dr. Michael Burry (Christian Bale); and a Boulder-based retired investor, Ben Rickert (Brad Pitt), and his two students all discover—the collapse of the housing market goes deeper than any could have predicted.
 Baum even manages to realize that this intricate system goes all the way up to the Oval Office.

 While those listed above are right in their estimations, McKay offers us no heroes in a movie filled with varying shaded of villainy.
-None of them are worth rooting for because their success is in destruction of the American people.
-It is a moral crisis that plagues Baum, but fails to ruffle the hairs on the other’s head.
-They have all ready resigned their selves to the deathblow being dealt the American public and now they are out for blood.
+None of them are worth rooting for because their success is in the destruction of the American people.
+It is a moral crisis that plagues Baum but fails to ruffle the hairs on the other’s head.
+They have already resigned their selves to the death blow being dealt the American public, and now they are out for blood.
 Might as well get a little something from the bastards on the way down.